taivlam/aur-mpr-packages/AUR/mudita-center-appimage/README.md

 ```
 to keep the `.SRCINFO` up-to-date!

+### Note to self

 This is here to help me remember what changes to the `PKGBUILD` I need to make.
 I will keep reading the [AUR submission guidelines](https://wiki.archlinux.org/title/AUR_submission_guidelines)
 to make sure everything is proper.

+Also, no need to upload the `.SRCINFO` files onto GitHub, as these only affect
+the AUR web listing on the package.

 ## Background info